 Sarah’s was a favourite of theirs, a mix of quality and atmosphere without any pretence of a fine-dining experience.
 They compromised a distinct theme for range, their menu was among the most comprehensive in town but lacked any heritage, real or contrived.

 ‘Ah, Harry, Hannah, good to see you back again,’ said the man Harry’s aug told him was named George.

 ‘You too, George,’ Harry said.
 He couldn’t remember meeting the man before.
 ‘Just a table for the two of us.’

 ‘Of course, this way.’
 He motioned the two of them to a table by the window and they took their seats.

-As they sat, Karen set to work on the menu straight away.
+As they sat, Hannah set to work on the menu straight away.
 Her mouth issued silent commands making dishes appear in front of her.
 She swiped the starters away as they appeared in front of her until stopping on a bowl of vegetable soup.

 ‘Can we order the starters straight away?
 I’m starving.’

 ‘Absolutely.’
 Harry issued his own commands until a bowl of cheesy fries was projected in front of him.
 ‘Easy done, an old favourite.’

 ‘You know that’s not good for you,’ Hannah said.